shellyln/iCalForce/README.md

     And if it is suspected that url is leaked, it is necessary to change the url immediately.

 # Setup
+*if you want deploying to Heroku, see also [deploy-heroku.md](https://github.com/qnq777/iCalForce/blob/master/deploy-heroku.md).*

   1. Download iCalForce from https://github.com/qnq777/iCalForce.git .
      ```bash